thechangelog/ping/README.md

-# Ping the Changelog
+# Ping the Changelog team

 This repository serves as our open inbox.
 [Ask us anything](https://github.com/thechangelog/ping/issues/new).

-**This is no longer the place for sharing projects, articles, and news.
-That has been moved to ~>** [https://changelog.com/news/submit](https://changelog.com/news/submit)
+**This is not the spot for sharing projects, articles, and news.
+GOTO [https://changelog.com/news/submit](https://changelog.com/news/submit)**

 ---